 # lots of code…

-if some rare but important case:
+# and eventually

 X = 10

 In the code above, the programmer intended to set (lower case) x to 10 and instead created a new (upper case) X with the value 10 and leave lower-case x unchanged.
 Python will not detect a problem because it is a case-sensitive language and every change of case in a name will result in a new object.
 For example, THIS, This, THis, and this are all different variables.